Potassium and High Blood Pressure

 - Beans,

-- Potatoes are all rich sources of potassium.
+- Potatoes are all excellent sources of potassium.

 what-is-dash-diet.